Daniil-Astakhov/Daniil-Astakhov/README.md

 If you are interested in my experience or would like to discuss potential collaboration, please feel free to contact me.
 I am open to new challenges and ready to start working.

+In my repositories, you can find some of my open projects.

 Thank you for your attention, and I look forward to the opportunity to work together!